-Bank of Mauritius (BOM) revised its yearly growth estimates upwards to 7.1% for 2023.
+Bank of Mauritius (BOM) revised its yearly growth estimates upwards, to 7.1% for 2023.
 This was on account of an unexpectedly strong economic growth of 5.8% in the first half of the year.

-The IMF, on the other hand, expected a real GDP growth of 5.1% in 2023, higher than its initial estimate of 4.6% projected in April 2023.
+The IMF, on the other hand, expected a real GDP growth of 5.1% in 2023, higher than its initial estimate of 4.6%, projected in April 2023.
 The main contributors to this growth included construction (+1.7% y-o-y), accommodation and food services (+1% y-o-y), agriculture, forestry and fishing (+0.4% y-o-y) and transport and storage (+0.4% y-o-y).
 These sectors are expected to remain resilient through 2024 as well, supported by a robust tourist inflow, infrastructure development projects and an increase in cross-border investment activities.

 Tourist arrivals are estimated at 1.3 million for 2023 as per Monthly Statistical Bulletin - December 2023, given the demand for the Mauritius destination continues to provide solid incentive to the tourism sector.
 The European continent remained the main source market for Mauritius, representing 64% of total tourist arrivals for the year 2023.

-The tourist average length of stay stood at 11.3 nights over 2023, slightly lower than 11.8 nights in 2022.
-Tourism earnings were marginally higher at Rs 85.9billion, projected at Rs85.0 billion for 2023, significantly higher than the 2022 level of Rs64.8 billion.
-Henceforth, the tourism sector is expected to continue maintaining its momentum, thus benefitting from strong demand for holiday travel, aggressive marketing campaigns, increased flight connectivity and diversification of markets.
+Tourists' average length of stay stood at 11.3 nights over 2023, slightly lower than 11.8 nights in 2022.
+Tourism earnings were marginally higher than expected, standing at Rs 85.9 billion against Rs85.0 billion for 2023, which is significantly higher than the 2022 level of Rs 64.8 billion.
+Henceforth, the tourism sector is expected to continue maintaining its momentum, thus benefitting from a strong demand for holiday travel, aggressive marketing campaigns, increased flight connectivity and diversification of markets.

-In Mauritius, the annual inflation for 2023 averaged at 7% declining from 10.8% in 2022.
-This was reflected in the August 2023 Bank of Mauritius survey which showed that inflation expectations for 2023 were skewed to the downside.
-In 2024, the expected weakness in global demand growth given the tight monetary and credit conditions, and a slight reduction in crude oil prices might lead to a further decline in the inflationary pressures in Mauritius.
+In Mauritius, the annual inflation for 2023 averaged at 7%, declining from 10.8% in 2022.
+This was reflected in the August 2023 Bank of Mauritius survey, which showed that inflation expectations for 2023 were skewed to the downside.
+In 2024, the expected weakness in global demand growth, given the tight monetary and credit conditions, and a slight reduction in crude oil prices might lead to a further decline in inflationary pressures in Mauritius.

-Gross Official International Reserves (GOIR) stood at Rs321.3 billion (USD7.2 billion) as at end-December 2023, compared to Rs342.2 billion (USD7.7 billion) as at end-December 2022.
+Gross Official International Reserves (GOIR) stood at Rs 321.3 billion (USD 7.2 billion) as at end-December 2023, compared to Rs 342.2 billion (USD 7.7 billion) as at end-December 2022.
 Based on the imports of goods (f.o.b.) and services for calendar year 2023, GOIR represented 10.9 months of imports as at end-December 2023.

-An overall balance of payments deficit of Rs1.9 billion was recorded in 2023Q3 compared to Rs5.6 billion in 2022Q3.
-The financial flows in the financial account along with a lower current account deficit projected for 2023 is expected to support the domestic currency over the medium term.
+An overall balance of payments deficit of Rs 1.9 billion was recorded in 2023Q3 compared to Rs 5.6 billion in 2022Q3.
+The financial flows in the financial account, along with a lower current account deficit projected for 2023, is expected to support the domestic currency over the medium-term.

-The external current account deficit contracted substantially to Rs8.3 billion in 2023Q3 compared to Rs17.1 billion in 2022Q3.
+The external current account deficit contracted substantially to Rs 8.3 billion in 2023Q3 compared to Rs 17.1 billion in 2022Q3.
 This showed an improvement in the current account deficit resulting from higher surpluses in the income and services accounts and a lower trade deficit.

-The Mauritius International Financial Centre (IFC) continues to attract financial flows as global cross-border investment activities remain resilient despite challenging global conditions brought by the lingering Russia-Ukraine war, higher interest rates and the recent banking crisis.
+The Mauritius International Financial Centre (IFC) continues to attract financial flows, as global cross-border investment activities remain resilient despite challenging global conditions brought by the lingering Russia-Ukraine war, higher interest rates and the recent banking crisis.

-Bank of Mauritius (BOM) continues to conduct open market operations in line with the new Monetary Policy Framework implemented since the beginning of the year 2023.
-The main tool for monetary policy operations, namely the 7-Day BoM Bill, is issued at the Key Rate of 4.50 per cent, while banks availed themselves of the Overnight Deposits Facility at their discretion.
+BOM continues to conduct open market operations, in line with the new Monetary Policy Framework implemented since the beginning of 2023.
+The main tool for monetary policy operations, namely the 7-Day BoM Bill, is issued at the Key Rate of 4.5%, while banks availed themselves of the Overnight Deposits Facility at their discretion.